everydeveloper/node-express-course/responses/02-start-server.md

 If everything was successful, you should see the console.log message we supplied in the callback: "server is running".
 This happens because the file is being run on our terminal.
 To end this process, push **CTRL**+**C**.
 Whenever you make changes to your server, you need exit and restart it.

-If your server is running, push your changes up to github to complete this step.
+Once your server is working, push your changes up to GitHub to complete this step.
 ```
 git add server.js
 git commit -m"set up express server"